 Our First PRAXIS Case Study

-At the COPD Foundation's recent 2017 Readmissions Institute for Connecticut healthcare providers, participants broke into groups to discuss distinct pulmonary case studies.
+At the COPD Foundation's first Readmissions Institute for Connecticut healthcare providers, participants broke into groups to discuss distinct pulmonary case studies.
 The following is one of those case studies along with the recommendations of the group who focused on the case.
 Do you agree with their assessment and approach?

 A 72-year-old man is admitted to the hospital with respiratory symptoms.
 He had been feeling well but developed a URI about 10 days ago.
 This was followed by chest congestion, wheezing, shortness of breath and a cough productive of green sputum.

 This patient has a medical history of asthma, depression, an MI, HTN, GERD, cataract, erectile dysfunction and a 40-pack-year smoking history for which he quit smoking in 2012.
 His respiratory history includes childhood asthma, which he outgrew in his teens, occasional bouts of sinusitis, started smoking in his 20s, began having recurrent wheezing, exertional dyspnea and twice yearly bouts of bronchitis beginning at age 45.
 He has had three admissions to the hospital for respiratory illnesses in the past five years, most recently one admission six months ago.

 Family history: his father had asthma beginning in his 50s and died of respiratory disease in his 60s.
 This patient has never had spirometry.
 He currently lives alone, is retired, active in church, loves to travel, has difficulty reading English, has Medicare insurance and has low social support.
 His medications upon admissions are Venlafaxine for anxiety, Hydrochlorothiazide for hypertension, Atelolol for HTN post-MI, Tadalafil, a vasodilator, Albuterol MDI and Advair 250/50 "when he needs it."